PhD (Stanford University)

 Research Interests: Energy Efficiency, Energy-Environment Modelling, Renewable Technologies, Decentralised Planning, Integrated Assessment Modelling and Climate Change Policy Analysis.

 Professor P. R. Shukla currently holds the position of Co-Chair, IPCC Working Group III (Mitigation) since October 2015.
-He has a doctoral degree from Stanford University and have been a Professor at the Indian Institute of Management Ahmedabad since 1979.
+He has a PhD from Stanford University and has been a Professor at the Indian Institute of Management Ahmedabad since 1979.
 He has been awarded the Certificate for the ‘CONTRIBUTION TO THE AWARD OF NOBEL PEACE PRIZE’ FOR 2007 TO THE IPCC’ and Certificate for Contribution to Climate Change Research, by the Hon’able Prime Minister, Government of India in 2007

 Coordinated and delivered numerous research and consulting assignments for national and international organizations on global technology policy, energy demand forecasting, energy and environment modeling and policy analysis, environment management, environment impact assessment, sustainable development, climate change policy, operations management, project management, logistics, and manufacturing strategy.
 Clients include various Ministries and Government of India, National and State Government Agencies in India, Indian and International Corporations, NGOs, bilateral and multilateral agencies and consulting firms.

 |Assessment of Climate Change Mitigation Pathways and Evaluation of the Robustness of Mitigation Cost Estimates (AMPERE)||European Commission, Brussels, 7th Framework Programme|

 |Assessment of Impact of Climate Change on Water-Energy Nexus in Agriculture Under Canal Irrigation System||The World Bank through Indian Council of Agriculture Research under National Agricultural Innovation Project (NAIP)|